JuliaGizmos/JSExpr.jl/README.md

 WebIO.JSString("(function (array){return array.map((function (a){return (a+42)}))})")
 ```

-JSON encoding a `JSString` or an object containing it serializes it as a string.
+Converting a `JSString` or an object containing it to JSON serializes JSString as a string.

 ```julia
 julia> JSON.print(Dict("foo" => "bar", "bar"=>f))